tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Http.Authentication/README.md

                 .AddApiKeyQueryAuthenticationHandler("my-api-key-here", queryParameterName: "key");
 ```

-This will append to the query string of the request before the request is send out.
+This will append to the query string of the request before the request is sent out.
 E.g. `https://contoso.com/?key=my-api-key-here`

 ## Pre-Shared Key (PSK) in the `Authorization` header

 This behaves similar to Microsoft's shared key authentication which you can also use in your own projects.
-Every requests ends up with a different authorization value and can be safer in some situations compared to using OAuth.
+Every request ends up with a different authorization value and can be safer in some situations compared to using OAuth.

 ```cs
 builder.Services.AddHttpClient($"{nameof(Worker)}4")